If you are applying for this course from outside the UK, click apply now.

-When you graduate from this course you will have excellent skills and knowledge in all areas of business and management.
-You'll understanding how businesses create success, how to manage business operations, how to make informed decisions, and how to lead change in organisations.
+When you graduate from this course, you'll have excellent skills and knowledge in all areas of business and management.
+You'll understand how businesses create success, how to manage business operations, how to make informed decisions, and how to lead change in organisations.

-You will be ready to step into a leadership or management role in a wide variety of industries across the world.
-Some of the sectors which employ our Business graduates include Technology (Microsoft, IBM), Consumer goods (P&G, Nike, Adidas), Banking (Lloyds TSB), Hospitality (Marriott Hotels, Starbucks) and government departments and agencies.
+You'll be ready to step into a leadership or management role in a wide variety of industries across the world.
+Some of the sectors which employ our graduates include technology (Microsoft, IBM), consumer goods (P&G, Nike, Adidas), banking (Lloyds TSB), hospitality (Marriott Hotels, Starbucks), and government departments and agencies.

 The University supports student-led initiatives that help you gain practical experience of management.
-The Business Student Society organises events and guest speakers, as well as attending tours of various companies.
-With its professional approach, it’s a great way to put into practice the lessons about how to make organisations function effectively.
-There is something for every student who is studying a subject related to business.
+The Business Society organises events and guest speakers, as well as attending tours of various companies.
+With its professional approach, it’s a great way to put the lessons about how to make organisations function effectively into practice.
+There's something for every student who's studying a subject related to business.